judepackardjones/perDiem/README.md

 Fixes/Changes:
 -----------

 > Fixes a ton of tests in the docs that didn't have imports, and some errors
 > Changed the start year for .new() for Date, DateTime, and OrdinalDate to 0, (Was 1)
 > Changed some doc descriptions for clarity
 > Removed unnecessary checks due to type restrictions
 > Made 24 an invalid hour(Should be hour 0)
 > Fixed 29/2 being change to a non leap year returning 28/2 rather than 1/3
 > Rewrite of weekday calculation
-> adds compare_dyn_any_values to be able to downcast i32
+> Removes compare_dyn_any_value
 > Removes allShareEL for Date and DateTime
+> Fixes README

 Normal README:
 -----------------